 Early Life and Education

-Stephen Andrew Cohen was born on September 30, 1982, and grew up in California.
-He is of Ashkenazi Jewish descent.
-Cohen's educational journey led him to Stanford University, where he graduated with a Bachelor of Science degree in computer science in 2005.
-During his time at Stanford, he focused on machine learning, artificial intelligence, and natural language processing.
-He also engaged in research with professor Andrew Ng.
+Stephen Cohen was born on September 30, 1982, and is of Ashkenazi Jewish descent.
+He graduated from Stanford University with a B.S. in Computer Science in 2005.
+During his time at Stanford, Cohen focused on machine learning, artificial intelligence, and natural language processing, and conducted research with Professor Andrew Ng.
+He also served as the editor-in-chief of The Stanford Review, a student newspaper.

 Rise to Success